Kashrut: Kosher travel and accomodations

+Scholarly and communal discussions note that while kosher rentals expand accessibility (e.g., in destinations like Miami or Jerusalem), they also raise questions about standardization and cost premiums, similar to certified food products.
+Observers recommend consulting a local rabbi for personalized rulings, particularly for extended stays involving Shabbat or holidays.

 Passover laws

 Passover has stricter dietary rules, the most important of which is the prohibition on eating leavened bread or derivatives of this, which are known as chametz.
 This prohibition is derived from Exodus 12:15.

 Utensils used in preparing and serving chametz are also forbidden on Passover unless they have been ritually cleansed (kashered).

 Observant Jews often keep separate sets of meat and dairy utensils for Passover use only.
 In addition, some groups follow various eating restrictions on Passover that go beyond the rules of kashrut, such as not eating kitniyot, gebrochts or garlic.

 Produce of the Land of Israel

 Biblical rules also control the use of agriculture produce, for example, with respect to their tithing, or when it is permitted to eat them or to harvest them, and what must be done to make them suitable for human consumption.